OxidizeMC/java-oxide-gen/README.md

 ## TODO

 - [X] Switch back to a `.toml` configuration format
-- [ ] Allow Glob Paths as inputs
+- [X] Allow Glob Paths as inputs
-- [ ] Fix indeterminism in what JARs are read and when? (unconfirmed right now)
 - [ ] Use `ristretto_classfile` instead of `cafebabe`
-- [ ] Fix formatting issues
+- [ ] Fix code gen issues
   - [ ] Use absolute paths (`crate::...`)
   - [ ] "Correctly" format generated code
+  - [ ] Use SOME macros to improve readability
 - [ ] Implement stub generation
 - [ ] Actually do documentation